 Financial Literacy is understanding how money works and how to make informed and effective choices with your money.
 Most of us have many questions about financial literacy.
-Below you will find several links to financial literacy resources and presentations that can help answer these questions.
-If you still have questions, do not hesitate to contact the Financial Aid Office.
+We have provided information to get you started on the road to financial literacy and making sound money decisions.
+If you still have questions about your loans or financial aid, do not hesitate to contact the Financial Aid Office.

 A Federal Student Aid survey of borrowers in grace conducted in 2013 asked students about to enter repayment what they would do differently when borrowing student loans.
 Some of their responses are shown below:

 “If I could do it all over again…

 - I would begin paying my loans during my studies

 - I would have taken all subsidized loans and no unsubsidized ones